storm-nhaab/nena-python-competence/README.md

 ## Inspiration

 Python can do many many things.
-Where Python shines is as a tool for data exploration, model building, and task automater.
+Where Python shines is as a tool for data exploration, model building, and task automation.

 A few usefull python libraries are listed here: